Deciding to get help

 Detox: Detoxification services help people stop using drugs, usually in preparation for entering treatment.
 Detox services may provide support to you at home, be an outpatient service that you attend daily for a short period of time or be a residential withdrawal program where you stay at a withdrawal unit for one or two weeks.

 Alcohol and drug treatment: This refers to a range of services that help people reduce or stop their drug use.
-Some involve detoxification, group therapy, or moving into a residential clinic for a while.
-Talk to your doctor about the services that are available in your area and the costs that are involved.
+Some involve detoxification, group therapy or moving into a residential clinic for a while.
+Talk to your doctor about the services in your area and the costs involved.

-Peer-based services: Peer support programs are professional organisations that are run by, or involve, people who have been dependent or addicted themselves.
+Peer-based services: Peer support programs are professional organisations that are run by or involve people who have been dependent or addicted themselves.
 Peer-based drug user groups are a source of first-hand knowledge about drug dependence and addiction, shared in a supportive setting.
-In addition to support, peer programs can link you to other programs such as doctors who specialise in drug dependence and addiction, drug treatment programs, counselling and community health services.
+In addition to providing support, peer programs can link you to other programs such as doctors who specialise in drug dependence and addiction, drug treatment programs, counselling and community health services.

 The most well-known example of a peer-support program is Alcoholics or Narcotics Anonymous (AA/NA).
 These programs are abstinence-based (meaning that they want you to stop using completely), but not all will be.
 Instead, many peer support programs focus on helping people meet their own goals around dependence and addiction, rather than meeting abstinence goals.

 Pharmacotherapy is the treatment of a medical condition with medication.

 Opioid dependence and addiction can be treated with medication.
 This is often referred to as pharmacotherapy or medication-assisted treatment (MAT).